Dannyzen/hubitat_shabbat/README.md

 Recommended Practices
 --

 * Have a unique mode for shabbat and  _after_ shabbat.
 (I call these "Shabbat" and "After Shabbat")
 * Create a "shabbat-on or shabbat-off group" for all the things you might want to turn off or turn on during shabbat.
 It makes management and future proofing easier.
 * Create a dashboard button that enables you to change the mode to Shabbat and to After Shabbat manually (In rare situations, it's possible for the scheduler to fail. (see "How it works")
 * Consider creating a notification action when the mode changes to Shabbat.
 I toggle all the lights in my house at this time, it gives the family a friendly heads up.
 * For full-proof confidence: It's best to check the app's status' page during the day on Friday or erev Yom Tov to make sure setChag has been set.
 You can do this by going to the app configuration page and clicking the 'gear' icon.
 * If for whatever reason the app fails to get candle lightning time, you can trigger it by changing & saving the zip code.
-* New June 2020: Virtual Device (Optional) has been added in case users want to trigger Rule Machine if shabbat time was not set.
-Useful for avoiding the situation when your realize your house is still online 2 minutes before candlelighting :)

 How it works
 --